joshuadoan/space-pants/README.md

 - **Real-time Space Economy Simulation**: Watch miners, traders, space stations, and other entities interact autonomously
 - **Entity Management**: View and manage all entities in the game world through an intuitive tabbed interface
 - **Customizable Behavior**: Edit logic rules for entities to control their actions based on resource conditions
+- **Drag-and-Drop Rule Reordering**: Reorder entity rules by dragging them in the rules editor
 - **Dynamic Production**: Space stations convert ore into various products (Gruffle, Druffle, Klintzpaw, Grogin, Fizz)
 - **Trading System**: Entities buy and sell goods at space stations
-- **Social System**: Entities visit space bars to socialize and spend money
+- **Social System**: Entities visit space bars and space apartments to socialize and spend money
 - **Interactive Camera**: Click on any entity to zoom and follow it
 - **FPS Monitoring**: Real-time performance metrics displayed on screen
+- **Built-in Documentation**: View the README directly in the app via the Readme tab

 ## 🎮 Game Entities